Mural Capabilities Statement

 This project is designed to become a maintenance program for the outdoor murals of Los Angeles, to keep graffiti off of them, conserve, restore and preserve this very visible cultural patrimony of Los Angeles.
 A blog has been set up to update the public with written and video media at http://www.SaveFreewayMurals.com

-2011 10 murals in the Hawaiian Temple of the Church of Jesus Christ of Latter-day Saints, Laie, Oahu, Hawaii.
+2011 Murals at an undisclosed location for the Corporation of the President, Laie, Oahu, Hawaii.
 1914, 1924 LeConte Stewart, Provided trouble shooting and consultation for complex conservation problems associated with murals that hired art restorer could not resolve.
 Subsequently, hired to remove murals (on canvas adhered to walls with starch paste) and oversee mold abatement processes, consolidation of detached plaster layers behind murals.

 2011 Texas Southern University (TSU), Houston, Texas – Surveyed, did analysis and proposed treatments for 123 murals painted on campus since 1949.
 Considered one of the most important collections of African American Art.
 Coordinated efforts with University Admin, TSU Museum, Mural Task Force.
 Reports included written, photographic and video.
 See http://www.tsumurals.org